Flatorb/fxhello-api/apiary.md

                 "sendImage": false
             }

-## Products update [POST /products/product/remove-rfid]
+## Remove RFID from product (by RFID) [POST /products/product/remove-rfid]
-Update a product by passing in the ID of the product along with the information that is to be updated.
+Remove the RFID of a product by passing the EPC and TID.
+If the confirm parameter is sent as true, the EPC and TID will be removed.
+If confirm parameter is sent as false, the product matching the TID and EPC will be returned and record shall not be affected.

 + Parameters
     + tid: (string, required) - RFID TID